Rick Paulas: Works of fiction

 Paulas moved to New York City in June 2019, living in the borough of Brooklyn.
 Looking to sell the remaining inventory of Eastern Span and to cover original printing costs, he began a new sales strategy by advertising on Twitter without actually purchasing promotional space.
 He would post a reply below viral tweets, giving users a short pitch on the story and how to purchase it.
 It started in January 2021, in response to a viral Stephen A. Smith tweet and "seven or eight people bought the book off of that one (reply)", according to Paulas.
 He continued posting these replies and eventually sold all the remaining copies of Eastern Span by September 2021.

 Over the years, Paulas had composed and released short stories with a common setting, the fictional Palmer Hotel which is haunted.
 The short stories move from room to room in the downtown hotel.
 He collected the stories and re-released them in October 2020, aligning with the Halloween holiday, sending them in email form and in a PDF compilation.
 The following year, on the heels of selling out of his copies of Eastern Span, Paulas turned the short stories collection into a physical copy and sold it as The Palmer Hotel, using a similar Twitter-based advertising method.

 In 2022, a multi-chapter fiction story named The Lady in Greenpoint was released.
 The story is part of a three-mile walking tour of a haunted Greenpoint starting at the Pulaski Bridge.
 Hand-drawn charcoal illustrations are combined with audio narration to tell the story.

 In 2024, Paulas self-published his next novel, "Malinko," a story he describes as, "a newlywed couple on a Route 66 honeymoon who stumble onto a mysterious radio show."
 The same year, he also received a grant from the Brooklyn Arts Council to create, "Loups: A Prospect Park Walking Audio Story."

 Greenpoint History Night

-As part of his job at Greenpoint bar Oak & Iron, Paulas started Greenpoint History Night as a way to entice more customers into the bar, and to explore the interesting stories about his neighborhood.
-It is only a live event to encourage customers to get out of their home and into local society and Paulas hopes to inspire other neighborhood bars to do the same.
+As part of his job at Greenpoint bar Oak & Iron, Paulas started Greenpoint History Night.